gammu/gammu/docs/manual/smsd/tables.rst

     you can use for marking, whether SMS was processed or not

+.. _outbox:

 outbox
 ++++++

 Messages enqueued for sending should be placed in this table.
-If message is multipart, subsequent parts are stored in table outbox_multipart.
+If message is multipart, subsequent parts are stored in table :ref:`outbox_multipart`.

 Fields description: